 For more inspiration:

-- check out our 6 awesome things to do in Ecuador
+- For more fun activities, check out these awesome things to do in Ecuador

 - As well as these interesting facts about Ecuador you might not already know